Simple fiscalization in Germany

 • Provision of all fiscal export formats and data from the primary journal and fiscal archive.

-Audit-proof archive
+Audit-compliant archive

 • Included archiving of TSE data in accordance with applicable BSI specifications.